Light infantry: Italy

 Most of the states of the Italian peninsula had their own units of skirmishers before Italian unification.
 One of the few that survived it were the Sardinian Bersaglieri, who were formed in 1836.
 They became some of the most iconic soldiers in Italian Army and were its "quick reaction force".
 The Alpini are the Italian Army's elite mountain troops, founded in 1875.
 Although they may not seem a true "light infantry" unit, (they were assigned their own artillery, carried double load of everything, and had a slower marching pace of 45 steps per minute), the Alpini were trained as jagers and skirmishers, introducing the use of skis and climbing training for all of their recruits.
-Those two corps still exist today, but in the years the Bersaglieri, have become a mechanised infantry unit, working closely with armoured units, and up until the mid-1990s had their own tank and artillery units.
+Those two corps still exist today, but in recent years the Bersaglieri have become a mechanised infantry unit, working closely with armoured units, and up until the mid-1990s had their own tank and artillery units.
 Other units that can be classified as light infantry are: